absinthe-graphql/absinthe/README.md

   projects, see [http://absinthe-graphql.org](http://absinthe-graphql.org).
 - Links to the API documentation are available in the [project list](http://absinthe-graphql.org/projects/).

+### Mix Tasks

+Absinthe includes a number of useful Mix tasks for extracting schema metadata.

+Run `mix help` in your project and look for tasks starting with `absinthe`.

 ### Roadmap

 See the Roadmap on [absinthe-graphql.org](http://absinthe-graphql.org/roadmap/).